-The standard type of motor drive consists of either A. C. or D. C., constant speed motor, mounted inside cabinet leg under headstock, and connected to initial driving unit of head, preferably by multiple vee belt, although a flat belt or silent chain may be used.
-Other types of motor mountings, such as belt, chain or gear connection to driving unit with motor mounted on headstock or at rear of the head-end cabinet leg, can be supplied when desired.
+The standard type of motor drive consists of either A. C. or D. C., constant speed motor, mounted on top of the headstock, and connected to initial driving unit of head, preferably by multiple vee belts, although a flat belt or silent chain may be used.
+Other types of motor mountings, such as belt, chain or gear connection to driving unit with motor mounted on headstock or on a pedestal attached to the rear of the head-end cabinet leg, can be supplied when desired.
 When maximum size motors are used, it is often desirable, because of their size, to mount them on a substantial pedestal bolted to the headstock leg.
 This pedestal also serves as a sump for the cutting lubricant and a support for the coolant pump.
-This mounting is recommended only when motors are too large to fit in the cabinet leg.
-All types of motor mountings include a hinged motor plate to permit motor adjustment to compensate for belt stretch.
-For the maximum horse-power motor recommended, see specifications, page 20.
+This mounting is recommended particularly when very large motors are used.
+All types of motor mountings include a hinged or adjustable motor plate to permit motor adjustment to compensate for belt stretch.
+For the maximum horse-power motor recommended for each size lathe, see specifications, page 19.